Black Magic Big Band Logo

 1994

 The Black Magic Big Band was founded in August 1994 by an enthusiastic young trumpeter,Daniel Healy, then aged 15.
-He brought together local musicians of all ages,many ex-showband players, others culled from local brass bands and vocalist Garrett Phillips.
+He brought together local musicians of all ages, including many ex-showband players, with others culled from local brass bands.
 The band,which was originally called the Black Magic Jazz Orchestra, made their first public appearance in the Salthill Hotel in February 1995.
 Over the next 3 or 4 years they played at venues around Galway including Rosín Dubh and the Queen Street Club.

 1999